Geonovum/sospilot/docs/smartemission.rst

 *distribution of air pollution in the city, balanced against other spatial qualities. ...."*

-The Sensor (Sensor Jose) used was developed by Intemo with Server-connection by CityGIS.
+The Sensor (Sensor Jose) used was developed by Intemo with Server-sensor connection by CityGIS.
 See below.

 .. figure:: _static/smartem/smartem-sensor.jpg
    :align: center

-   *Figure - Smart Emission Project - Sensors*
+   *Smart Emission Project - Sensors*

-The data from these sensors was used to convert and publish into standard OGC services: WMS(-Time), WFS and SOS.
+The data from these sensors was converted and published into standard OGC services: WMS(-Time), WFS and SOS.
 This is described in the remainder of this chapter.
-For readers eager to see the results, these are presented in the next chapter.
-The AQ data was provided through `CityGIS <http://citygis.nl">`_ via FTP.
+For readers eager to see the results, these are presented in the next section.
+A snapshot of AQ data was provided through `CityGIS <http://citygis.nl">`_ via FTP.

 Results
 =======

 Results can be viewed in basically 3 ways:

-* as WMS and WMS-Time via the Heron Viewer: http://sensors.geonovum.nl/heronviewer
+* as WMS and WMS-Time Layers via the Heron Viewer: http://sensors.geonovum.nl/heronviewer
 * as SOS-data via the SOS Web-Client: http://sensors.geonovum.nl/jsclient
 * as raw SOS-data via SOS or easier via the SOS-REST API